MailTape/MailTape-v1/_posts/2017-12-31-Aloise-Sauvage.md

 ## Nicholas Britell - End Credits Suite (Moonlight Soundtrack)
 _Aloïse Sauvage_: **"** This track comes from the movie Moonlight's score.
 I saw the movie and I was really touched by it, and I looked up the soundtrack to listen to it all over again.
 I really like film scores.
 I feel like the choise of it is of prime importance to sublime the movie where it interfere.
-Also, I chose this track because I listen to it when I need to write.
-It takes me to a melancolic (but combative!) state of mind and helps me bring my thoughts to paper in a spontaneous and honest way.
+<p>Also, I chose this track because I listen to it when I need to write.
+It takes me to a melancolic (but combative!) state of mind and helps me bring my thoughts to paper in a spontaneous and honest way.</p>
-And I love these parts where chords and brass instruments meets.
-To me, it feels like this track has something... divine (?)**"**
+<p>And I love these parts where chords and brass instruments meets.
+To me, it feels like this track has something... divine (?)</p>**"**

 ## Jaden Smith - E
 _Aloïse Sauvage_: **"**"E" est un morceau du dernier album de Jaden Smith, "SYRE".
 Il compose le dernier tronçon d'une même chanson elle même découpée en 4 morceaux ("B", "L", "U", "E").